Adricarpin/Flask-REST-API/README.md

 - **What is REST?**

-REST can be defined as set of rules that developers follow when they create their API.
+REST can be defined as a set of rules that developers follow when they create their API.
 It  stands for REpresentational State Transfer, and is a stateless architecture that generally runs over HTTP.

 - **What is the difference between REST and RESTful?**

 While REST refers to the arquitecture, RESTful refers to a web service that implements the REST architecture.

-- **How a RESTful API works?**
+- **How does a RESTful API work?**

 What a RESTful API essentially does is send requests to obtain resources.